Ilyesoua/Native-Benchmark-2025/README.md

 ## 🔧 Methodology

- We run the tests 10 times for each Framework, compute their average and then compare it here : [Results](docs/results.md)
+ We run the tests 10 times for each Framework, compute their average and then compare it.

  ---